SquareBracketAssociates/DynamicWebDevelopmentWithSeaside/README.md

 # Dynamic Web Development With Seaside

-A port of the original
-[Dynamic Web Development with Seaside](http://book.seaside.st/book) book from LaTeX/Pier to [Pillar markup](https://github.com/pillar-markup/pillar), updated for the latest version of [Seaside](http://www.seaside.st/).
+This book is a port and update of the original [Dynamic Web Development with Seaside](http://book.seaside.st/book) book from LaTeX/Pier to [Pillar markup](https://github.com/pillar-markup/pillar), updated for the latest version of [Seaside](http://www.seaside.st/).